Harold930/IOET-Exercise/README.md

 * We move on to the most important part of the solution process, creating the asked for information.
 For that, the Employee class has a method called 'getPairsSchedule' that shows in console the pair of employees, the times and the amount of time they crossed.

-## Software Architecture

-I have used MVC software architecture, making an analogy where directory /data is the Model, /main is the View and /utilities is the Controller, all this inside /src directory.
-Also, the solution has a directory called /test there are the tests that given truthly to my solution.